dylan-berndt/Island/README.md

 # Water Demo

-This is a water rendering project I have been working on to learn OpenGL and create a framework I can use for other graphics programming projects.
+This is an ocean scene rendering project I have been working on to learn OpenGL and create a framework I can use for other graphics programming projects.

 ## 1/5/23